 These Transport Services would be exposed to the application via an API.
-The definition of such an API and the functionality underneath the API are strictly beyond the scope of this problem statement.
-However in order to show that this is not just an abstract idea we briefly describe three possible approaches.
+The definition of such an API and the functionality underneath the API are beyond the scope of this problem statement.
+We briefly describe three possible approaches below.

 One approach could be to develop a transport system that fully operates inside the Operating System.
 This transport system would provide all the defined services for which it can use TCP as a fallback at the expense of efficiency (e.g., TCP's reliable in-order delivery is a special case of reliable unordered delivery, but it may be less efficient).
 To test whether a particular transport is available it could take the Happy Eyeballs [I-D.wing-tsvwg-happy-eyeballs-sctp] approach proposed for SCTP -- if the SCTP response arrives too late then the connection just uses TCP and the SCTP association information could be cached so that a future connection request to the same destination IP address can automatically use it.